 Interested in learning how nanomedicine is used to detect and treat cancer?
 Want to get involved in developing new nanotechnologies for the clinic?
-We are looking for 7-8 highly motivated students to participate in the CaNCURE program.
+We are looking for 7-8 highly motivated scientists and engineers to participate in the coming 6-month co-op period.
 Participants will be matched with one of 35 leading Boston researchers and clinicians for a mentored, hands-on research experience in cancer nanomedicine.
-Participants will also be provided opportunities to network with world experts in the field, attend specialized workshops and seminars, present at scientific conferences, and receive career advising.
-If you are seriously thinking about a career in cancer research or cancer medicine, don’t miss this chance to get involved in the world’s first undergraduate program in cancer nanomedicine!
+Participants will learn about how nanotechnology can be used for the prevention, detection, and treatment of cancer by networking with world experts, attending specialized workshops and seminars, and presenting at scientific conferences.
+Don’t miss this chance to get involved in the world’s first undergraduate program in cancer nanomedicine!

 The CaNCURE Experience